-It is a widely accepted rule that the situation of women is the most telling and reliable measure of general freedoms in any society.
+It is a widely accepted rule that the situation of women is the most telling and reliable measure of general freedom in any society.

-Khomeini’s crackdown on women’s rights and freedoms, was a decision taken knowingly and deliberately, as a prelude to absolute suppression of everyone’s rights and freedoms in Iran.
+Khomeini’s crackdown on women’s rights and freedom was a decision taken knowingly and deliberately, as a prelude to absolute suppression of everyone’s rights and freedoms in Iran.

 After Khomeini’s death in June 1989, parallel with the regime’s growing need to rein in a restive populace, the mullahs stepped up their clampdown on women’s rights.

 Over the past four decades, the suppression of women has been the cornerstone of the regime’s rule and women’s rights and freedoms have been hugely violated.

 The occasional data published on the status of Iranian workers fails to address the number of female workers and the problems they face in this male-dominated environment, under discriminatory laws.